Security Realm: User Lockout

 The amount of time that a user's account is locked out.

 Lockout Reset Duration

-An account is locked if the number of invalid login attempts defined in the Lockout Threshold attribute happens within the number of minutes defined by this attribute.
+An account is locked if the number of invalid login attempts defined in the Lockout Threshold attribute happens within the amount of time defined by this attribute.
 For example, if the value in Lockout Reset Duration attribute is 5 minutes, the Lockout Threshold is 3, and 3 invalid login attempts are made within a 6 minute interval, then the account is not locked.
 If 3 invalid login attempts are made within a 5 minute period, however, then the account is locked.

 Lockout Cache Size